The Royal London Hospital

 If you are interested in medical history, our museum is fascinating, with relics from medical practices, including Victorian dentistry and surgery and hospital’s role in the development of modern medicine as well as information about key figures such as Edith Cavell and Joseph Merrick.

-How to find The Royal London
+Visit The Royal London Hospital

 Switchboard 020 7377 7000